 In 2006 Havelock North had a significant proportion of residents (20%) aged over 65.
 Residents were much more educated and earned more than regional and national averages.
 However, residents of the council housing area around Anderson Park earned a lot less than the rest of Havelock North, and had lower qualifications.
 The Māori population of the Anderson Park (24%) was a big majority of the town’s Māori residents (8% overall).

 Settlement between Clive and Hastings, with a 2013 population of 825.
 Whakatū was best known for its freezing works, which operated from 1915 to 1986.

 Township between Napier and Hastings on the banks of the Clive River, with a 2013 population of 1,764.
 A trading post was established at Clive (then known by its Māori name Waipūreku) in 1850, and it rivalled Napier for a brief period.
 The development of Napier’s port and Clive’s vulnerability to floods limited its growth.
 Named for another famous figure in British India, Clive is predominantly residential, with rural lifestyle blocks on its fringes.

 Haumoana had a king called Andy, elected by an overwhelming majority of voters in 2002 – though he was the only candidate.
 Andy Heyward came up with the idea as a way of promoting Haumoana: ‘Napier has its Bertie, Hastings has concrete sheep, Invercargill has Tim Shadbolt, Bluff has its paua house.
 I think it's time for Haumoana to have a King.’1 The monarch 'abdicated' in 2011.

 Coastal township with a 2013 district population of 2,256.
 Haumoana was part of runholder Joseph Rhodes’ station, Clive Grange, and became a popular recreational and camping spot with Hastings residents in the 1900s.
 The first town sections were sold in 1907.
 Since the 1990s land surrounding the township has changed from sheep and cattle grazing to vineyards and lifestyle blocks.

 Nearby Te Awanga and Clifton have permanent dwellings, baches (holiday homes) and vineyards.
 The Clifton station homestead is a local landmark.
-The Cape Kidnappers gannet reserve has been accessed via the beach from Clifton.
+The Cape Kidnappers gannet reserve is accessed via the beach from Clifton.